 Bill 148: An Overview for Employers

-As of November 2017, Ontario introduced Bill 148.
+In November 2017, Ontario passed Bill 148.
 Also known as the Fair Workplaces, Better Jobs Act, 2017, the legislation made major changes to the:

 - Occupational Health and Safety Act (OHSA).

-What from Bill 148, is currently in effect?
+What is currently in effect from Bill 148?

 Leaves of Absence: Parental and Family Medical Leave